Climate change pushes U.S. fund managers to bet on AC makers

 NEW YORK (Reuters) - Record heatwaves in Europe and Asia this summer are leading fund managers to buy shares of air conditioning manufacturers, betting that the public health risks of rising temperatures will compel businesses and apartment building owners to install cooling systems.

-Shares of Johnson Controls International Plc (JCI.N), United Technologies Corp (UTX.N), and Ingersoll-Rand Plc (IR.N), are all up 25% or more since the start of the year, well above the 19% gain in the U.S. benchmark S&P 500 index.
+Shares of Johnson Controls International Plc, United Technologies Corp, and Ingersoll-Rand Plc, are all up 25% or more since the start of the year, well above the 19% gain in the U.S. benchmark S&P 500 index.
 Those gains come despite concerns about slowing global economic growth due to the lingering trade war between the United States and China that have weighed on the industrial sector.

 Fund managers and analysts say the recent outperformance will likely continue due to the necessity of cooling systems as temperatures rise globally.
 Paris hit 42.6 degrees Celsius (108.7 Fahrenheit) in July, the highest in the city’s recorded history, while Britain reported its hottest July on record.
 Heat waves contributed to the deaths of 1,435 people in France this summer, the country’s health ministry said Sunday.